Fancy starting your own blog or online biz?

 If you’re looking for a daily layout with space for both home and personal life to get all your shit together, I can highly recommend The Brilliant Life Planner from the wonderful Brilliant Business Moms (their courses are awesome too!)

-For motivation and inspiration I like to watch the occasional YouTube vid and subscribe to Gary Vee, Mateusz M, and Law of Attraction Coaching.
+For motivation and inspiration I like to watch the occasional YouTube vid and subscribe to Impact Theory, Gary Vee, Mateusz M, House of Brazen’s Elise McDowell, and Law of Attraction Coaching.
 I also love to listen to audiobooks and podcasts (so I can multitask and clean at the same time!
 It makes household chores so much better!)
-My favourites audiobook (via Audible) is The Science of Getting Rich and You are a Badass at Making Money.
+My favourites audiobook (via Audible) is The Science of Getting Rich, The 5 Second Rule and You are a Badass at Making Money.
 My go-to Podcasts are Nick Lopers Side Hustle Nation and Brilliant Business Moms.

 Courses and Learning

-I would also highly recommend House of Brazen’s, How to make your first Affiliate Sale on Pinterest in 24 Hours.
+I highly recommend House of Brazen’s, How to make your first Affiliate Sale on Pinterest in 24 Hours.

 Before my last launch, I completed Brilliant Product Launches course from Brilliant Business Moms, which set me in amazing stead to sell my second eBook, Mastering the Art of Adulting.
 Their courses taught me how to develop products and content that my audience actually want to buy, in addition to setting up a landing page that converts!
 They teach you how to launch in style and keep the checkout over at SendOwl ringing 🙂 I highly recommend Beth Anne and the teams courses, as they provide huge value and content at affordable prices.